nlfiedler/segarray/README.md

 > "holes" of abandoned memory in arena allocators.
 The layout also allows us to
 > access any index in constant time.

 In terms of this Rust implementation, rather than stable "pointers", the references returned from `SegmentedArray::get()` will be stable.
-The behavior, memory layout, and performance of this implementation should be identical to that of the C implementation.
+The behavior, memory layout, and performance of this implementation should theoretically be identical to that of the C implementation.

 This data structure is meant to hold an unknown, though likely large, number of elements, otherwise `Vec` would be more appropriate.
 An empty array will have a hefty size of around 224 bytes.

+In theory the segmented array expansion _should_ be faster than a `Vec`, but in practice they are about the same.
+The benefit of a segmented array may only be that it does not leave "holes" of abandoned memory in arena allocators.

 ## Requirements